abdullahhsalman-dev/langchain-sementic-search/README.md

 - **📊 RESTful API**: Clean FastAPI interface with automatic documentation
 - **💾 Persistent Storage**: All data stored in PostgreSQL with vector indexing
 - **📈 Analytics**: Built-in performance monitoring and search statistics
+- **🔄 Smart Processing**: Only processes new or modified files, skips duplicates

 ## 🛠️ Technology Stack